 As per Elementum, supply chain is a $26 trillion per year industry, making it one of the largest on earth.
 This means that in order to get goods from point A to point B, thousands and thousands of individuals are required at each and every step of the way.
 The driving force behind the talent gap in supply chain management is that as demand increases (and it has been, exponentially), supply chains are becoming more complex to manage.

-The need for top-tier talent is soaring as people realize the profound implications that a properly managed supply chain can have for a company’s overall success.
+The need for top-tier talent is soaring as people realize the profound implications of a properly managed supply chain for a company’s overall success.
 Businesses can turn to new technologies like blockchain and automation to enhance the efficiency of their supply chains, but without enough skilled employees to execute business operations, these initiatives risk going to waste.

 Demand in the supply chain industry, and therefore, the talent gap is steadily increasing for the following reasons: